-Incorporating medication-assisted treatment into your detox and rehab in Southern California can help you better manage your symptoms and progress towards sobriety without coming to cravings or other relapse triggers.
+Incorporating medication-assisted treatment into your detox and rehab in Palos Verdes can help you better manage your symptoms and progress towards sobriety without coming to cravings or other relapse triggers.
 Many worry about incorporating medication-assisted treatment into their treatment program because they believe it essentially substitutes one drug for another, but this is not the case.

 Learn more about how Peninsula Health Center works with health insurance plans and how your insurance can help cover most of the costs associated with treatment.

 Integrating medication-assisted treatment into a drug or alcohol program provides a safe and effective way to reduce the cravings that make successfully achieving lasting sobriety difficult.
 MAT can also help reduce incidences of relapse after treatment is complete.
 To learn more about how MAT can help you on your recovery journey, contact a member of our admissions team today to ask about our treatment programs in Rolling Hills.